teamdeeson/warden/README.md

 Warden
 ======

-Warden is for people managing multiple websites.
+Warden is for busy people managing multiple websites.
 It provides a central dashboard for reviewing the status of every website, highlighting those with immediate issues which need resolving.